Panama Canal: Early proposals in Panama

 In 1846, the Mallarino–Bidlack Treaty, negotiated between the US and New Granada (the predecessor of Colombia), granted the United States transit rights and the right to intervene militarily in the isthmus.
 In 1848, the discovery of gold in California created a demand for a crossing of Panama as a practical route between the Atlantic and Pacific oceans.
 This demand was exploited by American businessman William Henry Aspinwall, who ran steamship legs from New York City to Panama, and from Panama to California, with an overland portage through Panama.
 This route was soon exploited by other businessmen, such as Cornelius Vanderbilt.
 Between 1850 and 1855, a syndicate founded by Aspinwall built a railroad (now the Panama Canal Railway) from Colón on the Caribbean Sea to Panama City.
-The project cost US$8,000,000 (six times the estimated cost) and between 6,000 and 12,000 of construction workers who succumbed to tropical diseases.
+The project cost US$8,000,000 (six times the estimated cost) and the lives of between 6,000 and 12,000 construction workers who succumbed to Tropical diseases.
 The railroad soon became immensely profitable for its owners.

 In 1870, US President Grant established an Interoceanic Canal Commission, which included Chief of Engineers Brigadier General Andrew A Humphreys as its members.
 It commissioned several naval officers, including Commander Thomas Oliver Selfridge Jr., to investigate the possible routes suggested by Humboldt for a canal across Central America.
 The commission decided in favour of Nicaragua, establishing this as the preferred route amongst American policy-makers.